RSG: Beating Subgradient Method without Smoothness and Strong Convexity: Related Work

 More recently, \cite{2015arXivRobert} proposed a new SG method by assuming that a strict lower bound of $f_*$, denoted by $f_{slb}$, is known and $f$ satisfies a growth condition, $\|\w-\w^*\|_2\leq \mathcal{G}\cdot(f(\w)-f_{slb})$, where $\w^*$ is the optimal solution closest to $\w$ and $\mathcal{G}$ is a growth rate constant depending on $f_{slb}$.
 Using a novel step size that incorporates $f_{slb}$, for non-smooth optimization, their SG method achieves an iteration complexity of $O(\mathcal{G}^2(\frac{\log H}{\epsilon'} + \frac{1}{\epsilon'^2}))$ for finding a solution $\hat{\w}$ such that $f(\hat{\w}) - f_*\leq \epsilon'(f_* - f_{slb})$, where $H = \frac{f(\w_0)-f_{slb}}{f_*-f_{slb}}$ and $\w_0$ is the initial solution.
-We note that there are several key differences in the theoretical properties and implementations between our work and~\citep{2015arXivRobert}: (i) Their growth condition has a similar form to the inequality~\eqref{eqn:keyii} we prove for a general function but there are still noticeable differences in the both sides and the growth constants. (ii) The convergence results in~\citep{2015arXivRobert} are established based on finding an solution $\hat{\w}$ with a relative error of $\epsilon'$ while we consider absolute error. (iii) By rewriting the convergence results in~\citep{2015arXivRobert} in terms of absolute accuracy $\epsilon$ with $\epsilon=\epsilon'(f_* - f_{slb})$, the complexity in~\citep{2015arXivRobert} will strongly depend on $f_*-f_{slb}$ and can be worse than ours if $f_*-f_{slb}$ is large. (iv) Their SG descent method keeps track of the best solution up to the current iteration while our method maintains the average of all solutions within each epoch.
-We will compared our RSG method with the method in~\citep{2015arXivRobert} with more details in Section~\ref{sec:RSG}.
+We note that there are several key differences in the theoretical properties and implementations between our work and~\citep{2015arXivRobert}: (i) Their growth condition has a similar form to the inequality~\eqref{eqn:keyii} we prove for a general function but there are still noticeable differences in the both sides and the growth constants. (ii) The convergence results in~\citep{2015arXivRobert} are established based on finding an solution $\hat{\w}$ with a relative error of $\epsilon'$ while we consider absolute error. (iii) By rewriting the convergence results in~\citep{2015arXivRobert} in terms of absolute accuracy $\epsilon$ with $\epsilon=\epsilon'(f_* - f_{slb})$, the complexity in~\citep{2015arXivRobert} depends on $f_*-f_{slb}$ and may be higher than ours if $f_*-f_{slb}$ is large. {However, Freund and Lu's new SG method is still attractive due to that it is a parameter free algorithm without requiring the value of the growth constant $\mathcal G$.} We will compared our RSG method with the method in~\citep{2015arXivRobert} with more details in Section~\ref{sec:diss}.